adamdjbrett/fordv8foundation-fork-adjb2/content/event-center/index.md

  title: "THE J.WINDLE EVENT CENTER OFFERS A STYLISH ATMOSPHERE FOR ALL OCCASIONS"
  image: "/img/event-center/exterior.jpg"
  text:
-    - info: "The Early Ford V-8 Founcation built an amazing museum that features Henry Ford's V-8 Flathead years of 1952-1953.
-These cars are a stunning collection in a beaturiful facility."
+    - info: "The J. Windle Event Center is a beautiful art deco building with architectural details inside that add a distinct look to your event.
+The large open space is ideal for family and friends to gather for any celebration, or your business to host professional development activities or luncheons and dinners."
-    - info: "The J.Windle Event Center is the newset part of the foundation's campus , offerin a unique venue"
+    - info: "Conveniently located right off I-69, with close parking your guests will appreciate!"
-    - info: "Our beuatifull Art Deco venue is conveniently located right of 169 in Kruse Plaza and has plenty of close in front of the building!"
+    - info: "Call today and ask for a tour of this beautiful facility!"
  button: "Make a Reservation"
  url: "/event-center/reservation/"